Upcoming Events

 SC Climate Action Network: Community Forum on Make Polluters Pay and Threats of Offshore Oil Drilling, Jan 21, 7 - 8:30 pm

 The proposed oil drilling along the California coast - our marine sanctuary - cannot be allowed to proceed.
 Brief presentations on both Make Polluters Pay legislation (state and national) and the new ocean threats of oil drilling and possible deep sea mining.
 Featured speakers include Dan Haifley and Gary Patton.
 Plenty of time for community input and suggestions for action.
-Event is FREE.
+Event is FREE - Donations appreciated!
 London Nelson Community Center.
 Please RSVP HERE.

 90 minute behind-the-scenes hiking tour of the Younger Lagoon Reserve led by experienced docents.